bertofurth/Seagate-Central-Samba/README_FIRMWARE_UPGRADE_METHOD.md

     cp -r my-kernel/cross-mod/lib/modules/* cross/lib/modules/

 ### Run the make_seagate_firmware.sh script
-The **make_seagate_firmware.sh** script takes an existing Seagate Central firmware image, overlays the contents of the specified sofware directory (fi specified) and then packages up a new firmware image that can be installed using the normal Seagate Central Web Management interface.
+The **make_seagate_firmware.sh** script takes an existing Seagate Central firmware image and creates a new one that can be used to upgrade the Seagate Central using the normal Seagate Central Web Management interface.

-Execute the **make_seagate_firmware.sh** script as per the following example.
-The first argument is the name of the original unmodified Seagate Central firmware image.
-The second argument is the name of the directory containing any cross compiled software for the Seagate Central (e.g. samba).
+The **make_seagate_firmware.sh** script has the following flags.

+#### -f original-firmware-image.img  (Required)
+This is the only compulsory/required option.
+With this flag we specify the name of the original Seagate Central firmware image file that will be used as the basis to create a new firmware image.
+This will probably be something like "-f ./Seagate-HS-update-201509160008F.img".
+Warning : Do not specify a ".zip" file as downloaded from Seagate here.
+You must first unzip the ".zip" file to produce the needed ".img" file.

+#### -d Software-directory (Optional)
+This optional flag specifies the directory containing samba and/or other cross compiled software for Seagate Central.
+The contents of this directory will be overlaid on top of the native Seagate Central directory structure inside the firmware.

+#### -u uImage (Optional)
+This optional flag specifies a uImage style Linux kernel image file that has been compiled for the Seagate Central.
+This will be inserted into the firmware and will replace the native Seagate supplied v2.6.25 uImage kernel in generated firmware.

+#### -r Root-Password
+If this optional flag is configured then the root password on the Seagate Central will be set to the value specified.
+This only occurs once during the very first bootup after the firmware upgrade.
+This is useful because recent firmware from Seagate disables root access on the Seagate Central.
+We strongly suggest manually changing the root password again after bootup.

+Some example invocations are as follows

+### Example 1 - Upgrade samba, Linux Kernel and root password
+Create a new firmware image that contains the cross compiled samba software in the "cross" directory, as well as a downloaded precompiled Linux kernel called "uImage.v5.16.12-sc", and a root password of "mypassword123"

-     ./make_seagate_firmware.sh ./Seagate-HS-update-201509160008F.img ./cross
+    ./make_seagate_firmware.sh -f ./Seagate-HS-update-201509160008F.img -d ./cross -u ./uImage.v5.16.12-sc -p mypassword123

+### Example 2 - Change root password only
+This example generates a firmware image that is virtually the same as native Seagate firmware (no new samba or kernel), but resets the root password to "superman321"

+    ./make_seagate_firmware.sh -f ./Seagate-HS-update-201509160008F.img -p superman321

+### Example 3 - Upgrade the samba server and change the root password
+This example creates a firmware image that upgrades samba to the pre-compiled version in the newly downloaded "seagate-central-samba-4.14.6-21-Jul-2022" directory and sets the root password to "seagate9977".
+No Linux kernel upgrade occurs.

+    ./make_seagate_firmware.sh -f ./Seagate-HS-update-201509160008F.img -d ./seagate-central-samba-4.14.6-21-Jul-2022 -p seagate9977

 The script should generate output indicating the status of the process.

+If any fatal errors occur the script should stop and point to a log file that will hopefully provide some troubleshooting data about the error that has occured.

-Finally it should display the name of the newly generated firmware image, the new randomly generated default root password, and the name of a text file containing the password.
+Finally, the script should display the name of the newly generated firmware image, the new randomly generated default root password, and the name of a text file containing the password.
+Here is an example of the script being executed with all the flags and completing succesfully.

+    $ ./make_seagate_firmware.sh -f ./Seagate-HS-update-201509160008F.img -d ./seagate-central-samba-4.14.6-21-Jul-2022 -u ./uImage.v5.16.12-sc -r MyNewPassword123
+    Flag f argument ./Seagate-HS-update-201509160008F.img
+    Flag d argument ./seagate-central-samba-4.14.6-21-Jul-2022
+    Flag u argument ./uImage.v5.16.12-sc
+    Flag r argument MyNewPassword123

+    Creating new firmware image Seagate-Central-Update-2022.0819.164318-S.img
+    Using original firmware ./Seagate-HS-update-201509160008F.img
+    Using cross compiled software directory ./seagate-central-samba-4.14.6-21-Jul-2022
+    Using uImage file ./uImage.v5.16.12-sc as Linux kernel Setting root password on first boot to MyNewPassword123 Using temporary build directory temp-2022.0819.164318-S

+    Filesystem      Size  Used Avail Use% Mounted on tmpfs           1.9G  604M  1.3G  32% /tmp
+     Extract Seagate Firmware : 16:43:18
+      Success: Create temporary directory  16:43:18 See log_01_extract_firmware.log
+      Success: untar Seagate Firmware  16:43:20 See log_01_extract_firmware.log
+      Success: unsquashfs  16:43:22 See log_02_unsquashfs.log
+     Insert cross compiled software : 16:43:22
+      Success: copy libraries  16:43:23 See log_03_cp_samba.log
+     Found SAMBA binaries.
+     Generate modified samba configuration : 16:43:23
+      Success: smb.conf modification  16:43:23 See log_04_smb_conf.log
+      Success: smb.conf modification  16:43:23 See log_04_smb_conf.log
+     Copy uImage to firmware : 16:43:23
+      Success: Copy uImage to firmware  16:43:23 See log_05_copy_uImage.log Enable su access : 16:43:23
+     Disable and Remove TappIn service : 16:43:23 Disable and Remove Seagate Media app service : 16:43:23 Add /usr/local/[s]bin to default PATH : 16:43:23
+     Creating new firmware archive : 16:43:24
+      Success: Delete old archive  16:43:24 See log_06_mksquashfs.log
+      Success: mksquashfs squashfs-root  16:43:29 See log_06_mksquashfs.log
+      Success: tar up firmware  16:43:39 See log_07_tar_firmware.log Cleanup : 16:43:39

      Success!!
-       Created  Seagate-Central-Update-2021.0808.0605-S.img
+     Created  Seagate-Central-Update-2022.0819.164318-S.img
-       Default Root Password : XxXxXxXxXxXxX
+     Root Password : MyNewPassword123
-       Generated text file : Seagate-Central-Update-2021.0808.0605-S.img.root-password
+     Generated text file : Seagate-Central-Update-2022.0819.164318-S.img.root-password.txt

 In addition to generating a new firmware image, the script also does the following things.

-#### Re-enable su / root access
-By default the script will make sure that su access is enabled on the upgraded Seagate Central.
-It will also set a default password for the root user that is applied if one is **not** already set.

-The password will be set randomly each time the script is run but you can modify this by changing the DEFAULT_ROOT_PASSWORD parameter within the script.

-If you do NOT want to re-enable su / root access on the Seagate Central then set the NO_ENABLE_ROOT enviroment variable to any value.
-For example

-     NO_ENABLE_ROOT=1 ./make_seagate_firmware.sh .......

-#### Force su / root password change
-If you want to force a change to the Seagate Central's root password then set the FORCE_PW_CHANGE environment variable.
-This will mean that every time the unit reboots the root password will be forcibly changed to the randomly generated root password as displayed.
-For example

-     FORCE_PW_CHANGE=1 ./make_seagate_firmware.sh .......

-This option should only be used if the root password has already been set and needs to be recovered.

 #### Remove the defunct TappIn service
 By default the script will disable and remove the TappIn remote